dijorajsenroy/dsa-python/README.md

   - For Bit Maniplation problems add the code in Bit_Manipulation.py.
   - For general math problems add the code in Math_Problems.py.

-(B) Recursion
+- Recursion
-*For recursion problems there are three files for easy, intermediate and classic problems.
+  - For recursion problems there are three files for easy, intermediate and classic problems.
 Add the code accordingly.

-(C) Arrays and Matrices
+- Arrays and Matrices
-*For introductory problems on 1D array add the code to Array_Basic_Problems.py.
+  - For introductory problems on 1D array add the code to Array_Basic_Problems.py.
-*For intermediate problems on 1D array add the code to Array_Intermediate_Problems.py.
+  - For intermediate problems on 1D array add the code to Array_Intermediate_Problems.py.
-*For Matrix algorithms add the code to Matrix_Problems.py.
+  - For Matrix algorithms add the code to Matrix_Problems.py.
-*For popular CP problems add the code to Important_Problems_1.py.
+  - For popular CP problems add the code to Important_Problems_1.py.

-(D) Strings
+- Strings
-*Single file containing common problems and algorithms, add file separately if needed.
+  - Single file containing common problems and algorithms, Important_Problems_1.py.

-(E) Searching and Sorting
+- Searching and Sorting

-(F) Hashing Techniques
+- Hashing Technique